anhinga/JuliaCon2021-poster/README.md

 https://github.com/anhinga/2021-notes/blob/main/matrix-mult-machines/README.md

+A number of auxiliary studies (scale invariance, modifications of `softmax` formulas, and such) are referenced in the README here: https://github.com/anhinga/julia-notebooks/tree/main/images-as-matrices

 I am planning to use this repository to organize a more streamlined and systematic presentation of this material by the time of JuliaCon 2021 (July 28-30).